IlyaSemenov/git-telegram-bot/README.md

 3. Add this URL to your GitHub/GitLab repository's webhook settings
 4. Events are now delivered to your Telegram chat

+## Privacy Policy

+We take your privacy seriously.
+Here's what you need to know about data handling:

+**We store:**

+- Only Telegram chat IDs (numeric identifiers) to know where to deliver updates
+- The last active time for each chat ID
+- We automatically remove chat IDs when the bot is blocked from a chat

+**We explicitly DO NOT store:**

+- Names of users, organizations, or repositories
+- Commit messages or code content
+- Any personally identifiable information
+- Any data that could be traced back to specific individuals or companies

+**Data flow:**

+1. Webhook events pass through our system momentarily for processing
+2. Only the necessary notification content is forwarded to Telegram
+3. No message content or metadata is retained after delivery

+The bot is designed to be a privacy-focused relay service - we keep the absolute minimum data required for operation and nothing more.
+All stored data exists solely to maintain the bot's functionality.

 ## Documentation

 - [Running Locally](docs/run-local.md)